 Height.
-For the purpose of determining the height limits in all zones set forth in this article and shown on the Castroville Municipal Airport Hazard Zoning Map, the datum shall be height above mean sea level elevation.
+For the purpose of determining the height limits in all zones set forth in this Regulation and shown on the Castroville Municipal Airport Hazard Zoning Map, the datum shall be height above mean sea level elevation.

-Horizontal surface means a horizontal plane 150 feet above the established airport elevation, the perimeter of which in plan coincides with the perimeter of the horizontal zone.
+Horizontal surface means a horizontal plane 150 feet above the established Airport elevation, the perimeter of which, in plane, coincides with the perimeter of the horizontal zone.

-Joint airport zoning board means the Castroville-Medina County Joint Airport Zoning Board.
+Joint Airport Zoning Board means the Castroville-Medina County Joint Airport Zoning Board.

-Landing area means the surface area of the airport used for landing, takeoff or taxiing of aircraft.
+Landing area means the surface area of the Airport used for landing, takeoff or taxiing of aircraft.

-Nonconforming use means any preexisting structure, object of natural growth, or use of land which is inconsistent with the provisions of this article or an amendment thereto.
+Nonconforming use means any structure, object of natural growth, or use of land which is inconsistent with the provisions of this Regulation or an amendment thereto.